richdill/Alquimista/_posts/2025-12-22-recent-blog.md

 “Its industry-leading 100,000 token context window can securely process extensive amounts of information across all industries, from manufacturing and aerospace to agriculture and consumer goods, as well as technical, domain-specific documents for industries such as finance, legal, and healthcare.”

-Amazon and Anthropic announce strategic collaboration to advance generative AI: https://www.aboutamazon.com/news/company-news/amazon-aws-anthropic-ai
+Amazon and Anthropic announce strategic collaboration to advance generative AI https //www.aboutamazon.com/news/company-news/amazon-aws-anthropic-ai

 Unfortunately, this no longer true.
 Google announced Gemini support for 1M tokens

-Our next-generation model: Gemini 1.5 “https://blog.google/technology/ai/google-gemini-next-generation-model-february-2024/
+Our next-generation model Gemini 1.5 “https //blog.google/technology/ai/google-gemini-next-generation-model-february-2024/

 “As we roll out the full 1 million token context window, we’re actively working on optimizations to improve latency, reduce computational requirements and enhance the user experience.
 We’re excited for people to try this breakthrough capability, and we share more details on future availability below.”
 It remains to be seen if they have the ability to use them to their advantage.